b-jesch/script.service.gto/README.md

 #### Properties for Home window (resides as properties in Window(Home)):

-    - GTO.provider                    Broadcast provider (scraper.friendlyname)
+    - GTO.provider                    Broadcast provider (scraper.shortname)
     - GTO.items                       count of items
     - GTO.busy                        true/false - scraper is busy
     - GTO.timestamp                   Timestamp of last refresh of the widget